”TigerStrong Passwords

 Password managers can greatly simplify the process to generate, store, and retrieve different, secure passwords for every website.
 Your passwords are protected by a master password that is the only one that you need to remember and that is the most important to keep safe.
 Most password managers have smartphone apps in addition to desktop addons to retrieve or automatically fill in saved passwords on websites.

 Recent Security Awareness Training recommends the use of a password keeper or password management software.
-While CCIT does not promote one specific tool, 1Password is one option.

 Password Strategies to Avoid